zikowang/astro-4-playground/README.md

 The low level components are located in the `src/components` folder.
 They are used by the widget-components to render the widgets.

 Each low-level component is responsible for its own state and data management.
 This should be done within a custom hook, so the logic can be [tested](#testing) easily.

+## Styling

+The styling is done with SCSS.
+The class names are following the [BEM](http://getbem.com/) methodology.

+The custom styles are fetched from the `styleService.ts` and merged into the default styles.
+The default custom styles (copied from SZ) for dev are located in the `src/styles` folder.